surajsubudhi10/PistonOptix/README.md

 ```

 Now into the project folder run the `win_builds.bat` file in command line.
-If you have installed Optix SDK in different director you need to add the path of the Optix direction along with `win_builds.bat` batch file.
+If you have installed Optix SDK in different directory or different version (default Optix 5.1.1) then you need to add the path of the Optix direction along with `win_builds.bat` batch file.

 ```
 \PistonOptix>.\win_builds.bat "< Optix SDK path inside double quote >"